-"Phishing" is when scammers send emails or text messages attempting to trick you into giving them your personal information.
-These emails often impersonate trusted companies like Squarespace.
+What you received could be a phishing email.
+Phishing is when scammers send messages trying to trick you into giving them your personal information.
+These emails often impersonate trusted brands like Squarespace.

 How to spot a phishing scam

-While scammers adjust their tactics frequently, look out for these classic signs of a phishing or spoof message:
+While scammers change their tactics frequently, look for these classic signs of a phishing or spoof message:

 - Requests for your bank account, username, password, social security number, or identity.
 Never share this information.